 With just 114bhp on tap, the eVito doesn't feel hugely fast, but initial acceleration from a standing start is perky.
 If you go flat-out everywhere you'll severely reduce the range, but a number of driving mode options help keep things in check depending on your needs.
 The 'C', 'E' and 'E+' settings progressively limit power and acceleration in order to eke maximum possible range from the battery.
 There are also four levels of regenerative braking; in the strongest of these, you barely have to use the brake pedal at all, and the van slows down so much when you come off the accelerator that for safety reasons, the brake lights illuminate.

-Two trim levels are offered for the eVito: Pure and Progressive.
-Before VAT (but after the government's £8,000 plug-in van grant has been applied) prices run from just under £32,000 to just over £34,000 – a good bit more than the Citroen, Peugeot and Vauxhall rivals mentioned above, which also have a longer driving range.
+Two trim levels are offered for the eVito: Progressive and Plus.
+Before VAT (but after the government's £8,000 plug-in van grant has been applied) prices run from just under £33,000 to just over £33,400 – a good bit more than the Citroen, Peugeot and Vauxhall rivals mentioned above, which also have a longer driving range.

 That represents a significant premium over a diesel Vito, but this is where the running-costs savings of an electric van come into play: based on a driver covering 20,000 miles a year, the conventional van could cost around £3,000 to fill up at average UK fuel prices, compared to around £500 for a year of charging an eVito to cover the same distance at typical electricity prices.

 The Progressive spec includes Mercedes' Audio 30 infotainment system with DAB radio, a reversing camera, an anti-theft Protection Package with double-locks, while the Plus pack adds power-folding mirrors, colour-coded bumpers, full wheel covers, a 75mph speed limiter and parking sensors.